nathom/easy-replace.nvim/README.md

 # easy-replace.nvim

-Quickly ind and replace without having to worry about `%s` and escaping characters.
+Quickly find and replace without having to worry about `%s` and escaping characters.

 ## Installation